brent-stone/python_modern_dev_environment/README.rst

 Summary introductions to modern Python dev environments are available `at this blog post`_ and `this blog post`_.
 `This article`_ has succinct discussion about static and runtime type checking using Pydantic and MyPy.

-It's recommended to uninstall any existing system-wide Python3 interpreter before proceeding.
-Then, add tools to your system in the following order.
+It's recommended to add tools to your system in the following order.
 Details about `pyenv installation of ~/.profile and ~/.bashrc are posted here.`_

 **Pull requests are welcome!** Fork this repo to your own account, create a branch in that fork, commit+push an update, then create the pull request from your fork into this repo using the "Pull requests" link above.